About the Autism Study

 |Updated

-The Autism Study uses data from the Norwegian Mother, Father and Child Study (MoBa) to study autism in children and adolescents.
+The Autism Study uses data from the Norwegian Patient Register and the Norwegian Mother, Father and Child Study (MoBa) to study autism in children and adolescents.
 The study is run by the Norwegian Institute of Public Health in collaboration with the Nic Waals Institute at Lovisenberg Hospital in Oslo.

 Aim of the study

-The autism study has the following scientific goals:
+The Autism Study has the following scientific goals:

 The Autism Study currently uses the following data sets in research: